odoo/documentation/sales/amazon_connector/manage.rst

 .. note::
-   To force the synchronization of an order whose status has not changed since the last synchronization, activate the **Developer mode**, navigate to your Amazon account and modify the date under :menuselection:`Orders Follow-up --> Last Order Sync`.
+   To force the synchronization of an order whose status has not changed since the last synchronization, activate the :doc:`Developer mode <../../general/developer_mode/activate>`, navigate to your Amazon account and modify the date under :menuselection:`Orders Follow-up --> Last Order Sync`.
 Pick a date anterior to the last status change of the order that you wish to synchronize and save.

 .. tip::
-   To synchronize immediately the orders of your Amazon account switch to **Developer mode**, head to your Amazon account and click the button **SYNC ORDERS**.
-The same can be done with order cancellations and pickings by clicking the buttons **SYNC CANCELLATIONS** and **SYNC PICKINGS**.
+   To synchronize immediately the orders of your Amazon account switch to :doc:`Developer mode <../../general/developer_mode/activate>`, head to your Amazon account and click on **SYNC ORDERS**.
+The same can be done with order cancellations and pickings by clicking on **SYNC CANCELLATIONS** and **SYNC PICKINGS**.

 Manage deliveries in FBM
 ========================